BatteriesGEM Energy will help you choose the right batteries for your Project.

 Modern lead-acid batteries continue to stack up quite well against the new technologies.
 They are not just a lot cheaper, but also completely recyclable and with a century-long track record of reliable performance.

-One of the drawback for Gel or Lead-Acid battery storage units is that they are only viable for slow cycling, as in being charged steadily during the day and discharged over the full night.
+One of the drawbacks for Gel or Lead-Acid battery storage units is that they are only viable for slow cycling, as in being charged steadily during the day and discharged over the full night.
 The technology required for fast and hard draw is Lithium Ion – this is what makes them popular in Electric Vehicles.

 The other main benefit of Lithium Ion batteries over Gel or Lead-Acid technologies is the footprint required for the installation.
 Conventional battery technologies can only be discharged to 40-50% of their total capacity in order to last long enough to yield a good return.
 This means that you will need a lot more room than with a Lithium Ion bank which can be discharged to 90% and still last 20 years.
 Gel or Lead-Acid batteries would only typically last 5-7 years when used in a scenario like this.